SteveTaylorDev/modular-gameplay-builder/README.md

 Using a state machine behaviour model, virtual base classes were defined that can be overridden by subclasses.

 The logic system was split into Conditions and Functions, which are applied to a State.
-These could then be read by a Motor (using Modules for advanced functionality like raycasting, collision detection etc).
+These could then be read by a Motor (using Modules for advanced functionality like variable declaration, raycasting, collision detection etc).

 With this setup, any new prebuilt Condition or Function behaviour can be read by the Motor, as its base class is used as the input type.